 Ollo in The Sunny Valley Fair contains examples of:

-- Amplified Animal Aptitude: Ollo may just be a ball of clay, but lives in a house and helps his friends.
+- Animate Inanimate Object: Ollo may just be a ball of clay, but lives in a house and helps his friends.

 - Animal Lover: Ollo seems to enjoy both the geese and the personified animals.